 Multiple Layers of Controls

-Among the most important of the Occupational Safety and Health Administration's (OSHA) recommendations, implementing multiple layers of controls is decidedly the most effective.
+Among the most important of the Occupational Safety and Health Administration's (OSHA) recommendations, implementing multiple control layers is the most effective.
 As it is impossible to know exactly who you may come into contact with that is high risk or otherwise immunocompromised, multiple defenses such as vaccination, mask-wearing, social distancing, and increased ventilation provide the best source of protection for customers, visitors, or guests as well as your employees.

 To Mask Or Not to Mask